No slipping up if you slip away.

 - The Sleepless: In the novel, she's always available for video chats and Evan wonders if she even needs to sleep.

 - Unwitting Instigator of Doom: Alana causes everything to fall apart in Act 2 by publishing the "Dear Evan Hansen" letter to the Internet, turning the Murphys into a target for mass harassment, even as Evan tearfully begged her not to do it.
-Is a major What the Hell, Hero? moment, since even if she had no way of knowing what would happen this is an enormous violation of Evan's confidence and Connor's privacy.
+It's a major What the Hell, Hero? moment, since even if she had no way of knowing what would happen this is an enormous violation of Evan's confidence and Connor's privacy.
+The film has her feeling incredibly conflicted about her decision and she almost instantly regrets it.